top of page

 My Availability

 I am located in Lexington, South Carolina.
-The school where I teach Physical Education and coach Track is in session, so, of course, I am occupied with that.
+The school where I teach Physical Education and coach Track and Field begins the school year July 21st, so after that date, my availability is limited to weekends.
 You may contact me at youthspeedcoach@gmail.com to see when I am able to consult with groups, ie; track teams/clubs, football teams, soccer teams, basketball teams, etc..., as well as with individuals and small groups for training.

 Now Posted